Ministry of Justice

 |Prison population rate (per 100,000 of national population)|| |

-based on an estimated national population of 23.54 million at end of September 2016 (from figures by National Statistics, Republic of China)
+based on an estimated national population of 1.93 million at mid-2017 (from United Nations figures)

 |Pre-trial detainees / remand prisoners (percentage of prison population)|| |